sendgrid/sendgrid-oai/CONTRIBUTING.md

 The Beta OpenAPI v3.1 specification is generated internally by Twilio SendGrid tooling.
 For this reason, we cannot accept Pull Requests against any of these future-facing files: [oas_v3.json](./oas_v3.json), [all files in the /spec directory](./spec).

 We do, however, welcome any [Issues](https://github.com/sendgrid/sendgrid-oai/issues) you report, and we will gladly add them to our internal backlog.
-Please tag any issues related to the Beta OpenAPI v3.1 work with the `oas v3.1: beta` label.

 Note: DO NOT include your credentials in ANY code examples, descriptions, or media you make public.